• Skip to primary navigation

 Can I add spinach instead of kale to my soup?

-Yes, spinach and chard are great options for this soup.
+Yes, spinach and chard are great options for this sausage orzo soup.
 If you use chard, de-stem and chop it before cooking.
 Just remember to add your leafy green as the final step.

-Freeze- Store in the freezer before adding the pasta and kale.
-This Italian Sausage soup can be stored in the freezer in an airtight container for up to 3 months.
+Freeze– Store in the freezer before adding the pasta and kale.
+Our Italian sausage soup with orzo can be stored in the freezer in an airtight container for up to 3 months.

 Reheat- If frozen, thaw broth and veggies in the fridge.
 Then, bring soup to a simmer on other stove, add pasta and complete recipe as instructed.